Capturing Coons and Kickin’ the Chicken

 And, that brings us to the update on Benedict the Jerk.

-This morning, I got out of bed, rubbed my eyes, walked to the front door and put my my “chicken sh*t shoes.”
+This morning, I got out of bed, rubbed my eyes, walked to the front door and put on my “chicken sh*t shoes.”
 (They used to be called slippers, but they have a different purpose now.)
 I walked around the corner of the house, pulled the garbage can out to the road and then walked to the coop.

 I was still pretty bleary-eyed but I woke RIGHT UP when I saw Benedict approaching me from the right.
 (He’s attacked me once head-on, and three times from behind my back…all in the past 2 1/2 weeks!)